 You should initially raise any concerns you have with the case handler responsible for your case.
 Under this option your complaint and expression of dissatisfaction will be considered as having been withdrawn and having been resolved informally with the case handler on the basis of a general conveyancing query.
 You will have no right of referral to the Legal Ombudsman if you decide on this option

-If you cannot resolve your issues with your team leader you can refer the matter to our Client Care Manager, Tanya Hatton, who will endeavour to deal with any concerns which you have on an informal basis in accordance with Ross Coates client care policy.
+If you cannot resolve your issues with your team leader you can refer the matter to our Client Care Manager, Tanya Christinis (Who can be reached at tanya.Christinis @rosscoates.co.uk or 01473 244440) who will endeavour to deal with any concerns which you have on an informal basis in accordance with Ross Coates client care policy.
 This does not form part of the formal complaint procedure and will not initiate the relevant 8 week period to entitle you to refer the matter to the Legal Ombudsman.
 However this may give you a quicker resolution than the formal procedure.
 No review of the file is carried out under the informal client care procedure and her involvement will consist of raising your concerns with your team leader and trying to negotiate an amicable resolution between you.
 Under this option your complaint and expression of dissatisfaction will be considered as having been withdrawn and that you agree to your concerns being dealt with as general client care queries.
 You will have no right of referral to the Legal Ombudsman if you decide upon this option.
-However, you have the right to lodge a formal complaint with her under our formal complaints procedure, if you are not satisfied with the outcome of the informal client care procedure.
+However, you have the right to lodge a formal complaint under our formal complaints procedure, if you are not satisfied with the outcome of the informal client care procedure.

-If you have been unable to resolve your concerns under the informal procedure,and you wish to make a formal complaint then this needs to be done in writing (or by email) to our designated complaints manager, Tanya Hatton.
-You can write to her at Units 5-7 Alpha Business Park, Whitehouse Road, Ipswich, Suffolk, or send an email to Tanya.Hatton@rosscoates.co.uk
+If you have been unable to resolve your concerns under the informal procedure,and you wish to make a formal complaint then this needs to be done in writing (or by email) to Lee Gregory.
+You can write to him at Units 5-7 Alpha Business Park, Whitehouse Road, Ipswich, Suffolk, or send an email to firstname.lastname@example.org

 Upon receipt of your formal complaint it will be recorded in our complaints register.
-Only formal complaints addressed personally and specifically to Tanya Hatton and acknowledged by her as such, will be recorded and dealt with by her under our formal complaints proceedure.
-She will also send you a letter or email acknowledging your complaint.
+Only formal complaints addressed personally and specifically to Lee Gregory and acknowledged by him as such, will be recorded and dealt with by him under our formal complaints proceedure.
+He will also send you a letter or email acknowledging your complaint.

-SHe will review your file(s) and any other relevant documentation and send you a letter telling you how she proposes to deal with your complaint.
-Examples of what she might say in this letter are as follows:
+He will review your file(s) and any other relevant documentation and send you a letter telling you how he proposes to deal with your complaint.
+Examples of what he might say in this letter are as follows:

-Whatever form our investigation takes, she will aim to give you our final decision within eight weeks of receiving your formal complaint (or sooner if possible)
+Whatever form his investigation takes, He will aim to give you our final decision within eight weeks of receiving your formal complaint (or sooner if possible)

-If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint provided that you do so within six months of the end of our own formal Complaints Handling Procedure.
+If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint provided that you do so within one year of the end of our own formal Complaints Handling Procedure.

 There are also other conditions applied to the Legal Ombudsman´s service.
 Ordinarily, you cannot use the Legal Ombudsman unless you have first attempted to resolve your complaint using our own complaints handling proceedure, but you will be able to contact the Legal Ombudsman if: